 Shading Device Design Optimization

-Facade systems are the primary buffer between building occupants and the exterior environment, serving as a major determinant in occupant comfort.
-As an architectural design element and integrated building system, the facade is amenable to varying a number of parameters, many of which have little noticeable architectural impact while potentially delivering significant returns to occupant comfort, energy use, and material efficiency.
+Facade systems are the buffer between building occupants and the exterior environment, serving as a key determinant in occupant comfort.
+As an architectural design element and integrated building system, facades are amenable to varying multiple parameters that have little noticeable visual impact while potentially delivering significant returns to occupant comfort, energy use, and material efficiency.

 This study was undertaken with the intent of improving facade performance and its impact on occupant comfort, measured in terms of daylight availability, thermal control through solar heat gain reduction, and maximizing access to views.
 The process resulted in a shading device optimized for delivering patient comfort while adhering to the aesthetic requirements established by the design team.